 Pay Item Pay Unit

-Hydrodynamic Separator Structure, ___ cfs Each
+Hydrodynamic Separator Structure, _ cfs.........................................................Each

-Payment for Hydrodynamic Separator Structure, __ cfs includes all equipment, labor, hydrostatic testing and materials to complete this item in accordance with the plans and specifications.
-The Hydrodynamic Separator Structure, __ cfs shall be cleaned, per the manufacturer's guidelines prior to final acceptance and is included in the contract unit price.
+Payment for Hydrodynamic Separator Structure, _ cfs includes all equipment, labor, hydrostatic testing and materials to complete this item in accordance with the plans and specifications.
+The Hydrodynamic Separator Structure, _ cfs shall be cleaned, per the manufacturer's guidelines prior to final acceptance and is included in the contract unit price.
 Actual sizes of structures are not shown on the plans and all earthwork related items required to install the structure and associated piping shall be included in the contract unit price.
 The cost of piping and pipe connections between the external bypass structure(s) and the hydrodynamic separator structure shall be included in the unit price.

-Dewatering shall be considered as part of the necessary work, and will not be paid separately.
+Dewatering shall be considered as part of the necessary work and will not be paid separately.